krlawrence/graph/ChangeHistory.md

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v280-tp.3.3.3...master) between this release and the prior one.

-The examples in this release have been tested against Apache TinkerPop at the 3.3.2, 3.3.3 and 3.3.4 levels.
-They have also been tested against JanusGraph 0.2 (where appropriate) which supported TinkerPop at the 3.2.6 level at the time.
+The examples in this release have been tested against Apache TinkerPop at the 3.3.3 and 3.3.4 levels.
 As always I am very grateful for the feedback by e-mail, issue and PR.
-This release resolves a number of open issues.
+This release resolves a number of issues and adds quite a bit of new content.
 Please check the commit log for finer grained details of all changes.
 Here is a list of the major improvements in this release.

 - Added a new section called "Seven degrees of separation".
 - Added a new section on finding the longest routes.